MLHale/CYBR8470/README.md

 ## Projects
-[Project 1 rubric](/modules/IA8470-project-1-rubric.pdf) - Creating and securing a prototype application Project 1 will use the skills you learned in Project 1 and have you create some software engineering documents to help you flesh out an idea and implement the client-side portion of the idea that will use for the rest of the semester.
+[Project 1 rubric](/modules/IA8470-project-1-rubric.pdf) - Creating and securing a prototype application Project 1 will use the skills you learned in the Labs and have you create some software engineering documents to help you flesh out an idea and implement the client-side portion of the idea that will use for the rest of the semester.
 For this, and the rest of the projects in the course, you will be able to use your own project idea.
 You will be expected to satisfy the following rubrics.
 See the [rubric](/modules/IA8470-project-1-rubric.pdf) for specific details.

+[Project 2 rubric](/modules/IA8470-project-2-rubric.pdf) - Server-side API creation and Client-side Integration Project 2 continues the web development and design initiated in Project 1.
+You will create a Django REST API for servicing CRUD (create, read, update, delete) requests coming from your clientside ember app.
+Project 2 also offers you the first real opportunity to start realizing core security functionality.
+You will deploy your REST API on an Apache server and harden it against various forms of attack.
+Among other things you will harden your API by adding validators for each create or update operation and ensure that there are no side-effects from your methods.
+Additionally, you will update your design documents to reflect your server-side changes.
+See the [rubric](/modules/IA8470-project-2-rubric.pdf) for specific details.

 ## Class Topics
 1. Introduction to Web apps ([PDF Lecture 1](/lectures/lecture1.pdf))